msimms/LibMath/README.md

 # LibMath
-A collection of commonly used math routines, in C, C++, and Rust programming languages.
+A collection of commonly used math routines, in C, C++, Python, and Rust programming languages.

 ## Rationale
 I wanted some small and quick math routines for another project.
 I've since used them in several projects over the years and now have them here in case anyone else wants to use them instead of a larger, heavyweight math library.